Eurogroove

-Eurogroove were a Eurodance act active in the 1990s, led by producer Tetsuya Komuro, in collaboration with FKB (Phil France, Tony King and Bozidar Ristic), and fronted by vocalist Daz and rappers Charles and Steve.
+Eurogroove was a Eurodance act active in the 1990s, led by Japanese producer Tetsuya Komuro, in collaboration with FKB (Phil France, Tony King and Bozidar Ristic), and fronted by British vocalists Dazz, Steve and Charles Jarman.
+Dazz and Steve were replaced by Sierra Wilson and Ian Burrell after the first three singles.

 They were particularly successful in Japan and the United Kingdom, where they scored three top 40 hits in 1995 with "Move Your Body", "Dive to Paradise" and "It's on You (Scan Me)".